alhassan-alshareef/Banking-Project/readme.md

 The project is written in **Python** and focuses on security and user-friendly features.

-Features ✅
+# Features ✅

-User Login and Registration
+## 🧑‍💻 User Login and Registration
-Secure login and the ability to create a new account.
+- Secure login and the ability to create a new account.

-Checking and Savings Accounts
+## 🏦 Checking and Savings Accounts
-Support for checking and savings accounts for each user.
+- Support for checking and savings accounts for each user.

-Overdraft Protection
+## ⚠️ Overdraft Protection
-Protects accounts from overdraft:
+- Protects accounts from overdraft:

-Charges $35 if the balance goes below zero.
+  - Charges $35 if the balance goes below zero.

-Deactivates the account after two overdrafts.
+  - Deactivates the account after two overdrafts.

-Account Reactivation
+## ♻️ Account Reactivation
-Deposit money to reactivate inactive accounts.
+- Deposit money to reactivate inactive accounts.

-Money Transfer
+## 💸 Money Transfer
-Transfer money between accounts of the same user or between different users.
+- Transfer money between accounts of the same user or between different users.

-Unique Account ID
+## 🆔 Unique Account ID
-Generates a unique ID for each account to prevent duplication
+- Generates a unique ID for each account to prevent duplication.